BritneyBob/my_concerts/README.md

-# Repo for basic python programming assignment
+# My Concerts - python programming assignment
 Central repo for an assignment in the course 'Grundläggande programmering i Python', which is the first part of the 2-year program 'Pythonutvecklare med inriktning AI' at Teknikhögskolan in Gothenburg.